Warkdev/BestInSlotClassic/README.md

 - Are you doing raid ?
 No, disable the checkbox !
 - Are you killing worldboss ?
 No, disable the checkbox !
 - You want to use 2-handed weapons because big numbers is what matters ?
 Enable the checkbox !
 - You like pvp ?
-Disable the checkbox !
+Enable the checkbox !
 - You're aiming to gear up in pvp but you don't till which rank ?
 You can define your target rank level !

 Supported lists are: